vibe-io/cdk-extensions/src/s3-buckets/README.md

   `restrictPublicBuckets`)
 - Versioning is set to `Enabled`
 - Server side bucket encryption using AES256
+  - Managed KMS encryption is *not* supported for Service logs

 ### AlbLogsBucket
 Creates an S3 Bucket and Glue jobs for storing and analyzing Elastic Load Balancer